Karthi736/Smart-Temperature-Gas-Detection-System/README.md

 ## Overview

 The Smart Temperature and Gas Detection System is an embedded safety monitoring project developed using the Arduino UNO microcontroller.

-The system continuously monitors the surrounding temperature and detects combustible gas leakage using a DHT11 Temperature and Humidity Sensor and an MQ Gas Sensor.
+The system continuously monitors surrounding temperature and detects combustible gas leakage using a **DHT11 Temperature and Humidity Sensor** and an **MQ Gas Sensor**.

-Whenever the measured temperature exceeds **28°C** or the gas sensor value exceeds **400**, the Arduino activates an LED and buzzer while displaying an appropriate warning message on a 16×2 I2C LCD display.
+Whenever the measured temperature exceeds **28°C** or the gas sensor value exceeds **400**, the Arduino activates an LED and buzzer while displaying an appropriate warning message on a **16×2 I2C LCD display**.

 The system provides four operating states:

-- Safe Zone
+* Safe Zone
-- Temperature Warning
+* Temperature Warning
-- Gas Warning
+* Gas Warning
-- Danger
+* Danger

 This project is designed as a low-cost, reliable, and easy-to-implement safety monitoring solution suitable for homes, laboratories, and educational applications.